 Easy Baked Pumpkin Empanadas

-This recipe for sweet baked Pumpkin Empanadas should definitely be on your fall and winter dessert radar.
-They’re basically the Mexican equivalent of pumpkin hand pies, making them a perfect treat for holiday potlucks and parties – you don’t need knives, forks, or even plates to serve them!
+This recipe for sweet, Easy Baked Pumpkin Empanadas should definitely be on your fall and winter dessert radar.
+They’re basically the Mexican equivalent of pumpkin hand pies, making them the perfect treat for holiday potlucks and parties — you don’t need knives, forks, or even plates to serve them!

-These empanadas de calabaza are filled with a simple spiced pumpkin filling, then baked to flaky golden brown perfection.
-Empanadas are my go-to dessert of choice for large holiday gatherings because they’re so easy to make and serve, but they also pair perfectly well with a mug of steaming hot cafรฉ de olla for an indulgent breakfast treat.
+These empanadas de calabaza are filled with a simple, spiced pumpkin filling, then baked to flaky golden-brown perfection.
+Empanadas are my go-to dessert of choice for large holiday gatherings because they’re easy to make, easy to serve, and pair beautifully with a steaming mug of café de olla for an indulgent breakfast or merienda.

-It seems every country has its version of stuffed dumplingsโChinese potstickers, Japanese gyoza, Eastern European pierogis, American turnovers, and more.
-Empanadas are the traditional Mexican and Latin American version, either sweet or savory, baked or fried.
+It seems like every culture has its version of stuffed dough — Chinese potstickers, Japanese gyoza, Eastern European pierogis, and American turnovers.
+Empanadas are the beloved Mexican and Latin American version.
+They can be savory or sweet, baked or fried.

 Ingredients & Substitutions